JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 ## Predefined Server Build Parameters

-These parameters are generated on the server side in the scope of a particular build.
-For example, a build number.
+These parameters are generated on the server side in the scope of a particular build — for example, a build number.

-Server build parameters are typically available as a system property and a corrsponding environment variable.
+Server build parameters are typically available as a system property and a corresponding environment variable.

 <dl>

 <dt>system.teamcity.version &nbsp; | &nbsp; env.TEAMCITY_VERSION</dt>
 <dd>The version of the TeamCity server.
-This property can be used to determine if the build is run within TeamCity.</dd>
+This property can be used to determine if the build runs within TeamCity.</dd>

 <dt>system.teamcity.projectName &nbsp; | &nbsp; env.TEAMCITY_PROJECT_NAME</dt>